Rivukis/Spry/README.md

 How do you ensure that an injected object is going to return the necessary values for a given test?
 Spry allows you to easily make a stub object that can return a specific value.

-This way you can write tests from the point of view of the class you are testing and nothing more.
+This way you can write tests from the point of view of the class you are testing (the subject under test) and nothing more.

 ## Spryable